marlonecobos/ellipsenm/README.md

 ## Installing the package

-**ellipsenm** is in a GitHub repository and can be installed and/or loaded using the following code (make sure to have Internet connection).
+**ellipsenm** is in a GitHub repository and can be installed and/or loaded using the code below (make sure to have Internet connection).
+One of the functions to evaluate model performance in this package needs compilation.
+That is why you must install a compilation tools before installing the package, **Rtools** for Windows or other tools in other Operative Systems.
+A guide for downloading and installing Rtools can be found
+<a href="http://jtleek.com/modules/01_DataScientistToolbox/02_10_rtools/#1" target="_blank">here</a>.
+IMPORTANT note: Add Rtools to the **PATH** during its installation.

-Note: Try the following code first.
-If you have any problem during the installation, restart your session, close other R sessions you may have open, and try again.
+Try the code below first… If you have any problem during the installation, restart your R session, close other sessions you may have open, and try again.
 If during the installation you are asked to update packages, please do it (select the option that says All).
 If any of the packages gives an error, please install it alone using